What Does an Advisor Do?

 An advisor’s primary focus is to help you understand the core curriculum and program requirements to earn a degree at Lincoln College, but advisors also do a great deal more than that.

 If you have questions about any aspect of life at Lincoln College, and you aren’t sure who to ask, your advisor would be the perfect person to go to.
 You can also talk with your advisor about any problems or concerns you are having in your classes.
-All of our advisors teach classes at Lincoln College, so they probably have great suggestions for what you can do to be successful in your courses.
 Make an effort to get to know your advisor, and you will have an ally with you along your journey here at Lincoln College.